justndev/story-generator-flask-script/README.md

 # 🧠 Story Generator Flask API

 A Python Flask-based API that generates short narrated videos with captions, using background videos, OpenAI text-to-speech, and FFmpeg for media processing.
+It is a microservice part of Story Generator project.
+It specifically used for generating videos.
+Example of generated video can be seen here: https://drive.google.com/file/d/1cQNQwtLhTILZgekAuNhYGvPC-SLked3F/view?usp=sharing

 ## 🚀 Features